nimh-sfim/lab-docs/hpc.md

 # Biowulf and High-Performance Computing at NIH

-This collates resources for using Biowulf and HPC.
+In SFIM, we use the NIH Biowulf cluster to do most of our data analysis.
+This is a GNU/Linux parallel processing system designed and built at the NIH that permits running large number of simultaneous jobs with high requirements of memory and processing power.
+This document collates resources for using Biowulf and HPC.
 Much of this is useful for setting up your account on Biowulf to benefit our typical workflows.

 - Setting up Biowulf
   - [Installing Python](#install-python-on-biowulf)